Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 On the hunt for a collaboration app that streamlines work and gets everyone on the same page?
 If so, take a look at the following round-up:

-Rocket.Chat — Best for teams that follow high data protection standards
+Rocket.Chat — best for teams with high data protection standards

 Rocket.Chat is a team instant messaging app designed to let businesses have more control over how their sensitive data is managed.